amazon-connect/amazon-connect-salesforce-cti/classic/readme.md

 - **Bugfix**: Changed the logic for the `IsContactTransfer` CTI Flow Block which caused it to always return true.

-- **Bugfix**: We’ve added back the softphone popout functionality for users of Salesforce Classic.
+- **Bugfix**: We’ve added back the softphone popout functionality for users of Salesforce Classic Console.

 - **Bugfix**: We've fixed various issues with Medialess popout not closing after the tabs are closed.